Find Effective Treatment for Carpal Tunnel Syndrome at Raleigh Neurosurgical Clinic

 Symptoms of CPS include:

 - Hand and wrist pain

 These symptoms may become more prevalent when participating in activities that involve bending of the wrist, including playing piano, typing, and more.
 Symptoms may also become more prevalent at night, making it difficult to sleep comfortably.

 You should see a doctor as soon as you begin to notice symptoms of CPS.
 Your doctor will ask you about your daily routine and any recent activities that could have hurt your wrist.
 They will also discuss your medical history to see if you have any conditions that may cause the condition.
 The doctor may also check the feeling in your neck, shoulders, arms, wrists, and hands.
 Blood tests and nerve tests may also be necessary to determine the problem.

 Mild symptoms can usually be treated at home.
 You can try:

 - Wearing a wrist splint at night to take pressure off of your median nerve.

-Determining what activities cause you the most discomfort.
-Stop these activities until you speak with your doctor.
+- Determining what activities cause you the most discomfort, and stopping these activities until you speak with your doctor.

-If symptoms cannot be treated with home care, you may be a candidate for surgery to treat carpal tunnel syndrome.
-Raleigh Neurosurgical Clinic surgically treats carpal tunnel syndrome with Carpal Tunnel Release Surgery, which is an open incision procedure.
-Once the doctor has made a small incision in the wrist, they will guide an endoscope (miniature camera) into the wrist.
+If symptoms can’t be treated with home care, you may be a candidate for surgery.
+Neurosurgeons at Raleigh Neurosurgical Clinic surgically treat carpal tunnel syndrome using carpal tunnel release surgery, which is an open incision procedure.
+Once the doctor makes a small incision in the wrist, they guide an endoscope (miniature camera) into the wrist.
 This allows them to view structures in the wrist without having to make a large incision.
-The doctor will then cut the transverse carpal ligament.
-This relieves pressure off of the median ner
+The doctor then cuts the transverse carpal ligament, which relieves pressure off of the median nerve.